 Pursuant to 19 CFR 351.414(c)(1), Commerce calculates weighted-average dumping margins by comparing weighted-average NVs to weighted-average EPs or CEPs (i.e., the average-to-average (A-A) method) unless the Secretary determines that another method is appropriate in a particular situation.
 In less-than-fair-value investigations, Commerce examines whether to compare weighted-average NVs with the EPs or CEPs of individual sales (i.e., the average-to-transaction (A-T) method) as an alternative comparison method using an analysis consistent with section 777A(d)(1)(B) of the Act.
-Although section 777A(d)(1)(B) of the Act does not strictly govern Commerce's examination of this question in the context of administrative reviews, Commerce nevertheless finds that the issue arising under 19 CFR 351.414(c)(1) in administrative reviews is, in fact, analogous to the issue in less-than-fair-value investigations.24
+Although section 777A(d)(1)(B) of the Act does not strictly govern Commerce's examination of this question in the context of administrative reviews, Commerce nevertheless finds that the issue arising under 19 CFR 351.414(c)(1) in administrative reviews is, in fact, analogous to the issue in less-than-fair-value investigations.25

-In recent investigations, Commerce applied a "differential pricing" analysis for determining whether application of the average-to-transaction method is appropriate in a particular situation pursuant to 19 CFR 351.414(c)(1) and section 777A(d)(1)(B) of the Act.25 Commerce finds that the differential pricing analysis used in recent investigations may be instructive for purposes of examining whether to apply an alternative comparison method in this administrative review.
+In recent investigations, Commerce applied a "differential pricing" analysis for determining whether application of the average-to-transaction method is appropriate in a particular situation pursuant to 19 CFR 351.414(c)(1) and section 777A(d)(1)(B) of the Act.26 Commerce finds that the differential pricing analysis used in recent investigations may be instructive for purposes of examining whether to apply an alternative comparison method in this administrative review.
 Commerce will continue to develop its approach in this area based on comments received in this and other proceedings, and on Commerce's additional experience with addressing the potential masking of dumping that can occur when Commerce uses the average-to-average method in calculating a respondent's weighted-average dumping margin.

 The differential pricing analysis used in these preliminary results examines whether there exists a pattern of export prices (or CEPs) for comparable merchandise that differ significantly among purchasers, regions, or time periods.
 The analysis evaluates all export sales by purchasers, regions, and time periods to determine whether a pattern of prices that differ significantly exists.
 If such a pattern is found, then the differential pricing analysis evaluates whether such differences can be taken into account when using the average-to-average method to calculate the weighted-average dumping margin.
 The analysis incorporates default group definitions for purchasers, regions, time periods, and comparable merchandise.
 Purchasers are based on the reported consolidated customer codes.
-Regions are defined using the reported destination code, i.e., zip code, and are grouped into regions based upon standard definitions published by the U.S.
+Regions are defined using the reported destination code, i.e., zip code, and are grouped into regions based upon standard definitions published by the U.S. Census Bureau.
+Time periods are defined by the quarter within the POR based upon the reported date of sale.
+For purposes of analyzing sales transactions by purchaser, region, and time period, comparable merchandise is defined using the product control number and all characteristics of

-24 See Ball Bearings and Parts Thereof from France, Germany, and Italy: Final Results of Antidumping Duty Administrative Reviews; 2010-2011, 77 FR 73415 (December 10, 2012) and accompanying IDM at Comment 1; see also JBF RAK LLC v.
-United States, 790 F.3d 1358, 1363-65 (Fed.
+25 See Ball Bearings and Parts Thereof from France, Germany, and Italy: Final Results of Antidumping Duty Administrative Reviews; 2010-2011, 77 FR 73415 (December 10, 2012), and accompanying IDM at Comment 1; see also JBF RAK LLC v.
+United States, 790 F. 3d 1358, 1363-65 (Fed.
 Cir.
-2015) ("{t}he fact that the statute is silent with regard to administrative reviews does not preclude Commerce from filling gaps in the statute to properly calculate and assign antidumping duties.") (citations omitted); Apex Frozen Foods Private Ltd. v.
+2015) ("{t}he fact that the statute is silent with regard to administrative reviews does not preclude Commerce from filling gaps in the statute to properly calculate and assign antidumping duties.") (citations omitted); and Apex Frozen Foods Private Ltd. v.
 United States, 37 F. Supp.
 3d 1286 (CIT 2014).